Our BPD Community is no longer running as we decide what the future holds for Understanding Each Other.

-Our Borderline Personality Disorder community got together and made a list of positive techniques that help us live with BPD.
+The Borderline Personality Disorder community that once had got together and made a list of positive techniques that help us live with BPD.
 A lot of these techniques are broad and can be applied and used to help other mental health difficulties as well.
+We hope they will be of some help to you!

 - Mindfulness: Finding Peace in A Frantic World by Mark Williams and Danny Penman – an amazing book for anyone who wants to learn mindfulness.
 The book offers an 8-week course and guided meditations.